Jonah Heim Player Props: Rangers vs. Orioles

-After going 0-for-3 in his last game, Jonah Heim and the Texas Rangers face the Baltimore Orioles (who will start Kyle Gibson) at 8:05 PM ET on Tuesday.
+After going 0-for-3 in his last game, Jonah Heim and the Texas Rangers take on the Baltimore Orioles (who will hand the ball to Grayson Rodriguez) at 2:05 PM ET on Wednesday.

 Jonah Heim Game Info & Props vs. the Orioles